alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-09-15-rule-on-believe-prophet-dont-have-shadow.md

 locale: en
 note: true
 uid: rule-on-believe-prophet-dont-have-shadow
-excerpt: "This is a false belief which is incongruous with the explicit texts of the Qur'an and Sunnah"
+summary: "This is a false belief which is incongruous with the explicit texts of the Qur'an and Sunnah"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz